Chart Color Schemes

 Risdon Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Risdon Park, as evaluated at the 2016 Census, comprised 75.8% houses and 24.2% other dwellings.
-In comparison, Non-Metro SA had 88.5% houses and 11.5% other dwellings.
-Home ownership in Risdon Park was 32.4%, with mortgaged dwellings at 31.4% and rented ones at 36.2%.
-The median monthly mortgage repayment was $1,024, lower than Non-Metro SA's average of $1,153.
-The median weekly rent figure in Risdon Park was $180, compared to Non-Metro SA's $220.
-Nationally, Risdon Park's mortgage repayments were significantly lower at $1,024 compared to the Australian average of $1,863.
-Rents in Risdon Park were substantially below the national figure of $375.
+Risdon Park's dwelling structure, as per the latest Census, consisted of 75.8% houses and 24.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Risdon Park was at 32.4%, with the rest either mortgaged (31.4%) or rented (36.2%).
+The median monthly mortgage repayment was $1,024, below Regional SA's average of $1,153.
+The median weekly rent figure was $180, compared to Regional SA's $220.
+Nationally, Risdon Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing